-Malignant external otitis occurs mainly in people with a weakened immune system and in older people with diabetes.
+Malignant external otitis occurs mainly in people with a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more and in older people with diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more .
 Infection of the external ear, usually caused by the bacteria Pseudomonas, spreads into the temporal bone, causing severe, life-threatening infection.
 Methicillin-resistant Staphylococcus aureus (MRSA) has also been identified as a cause.
 Despite the name, the infection is not cancerous (malignant).

 People with malignant external otitis have severe ear pain (often worse at night), a foul-smelling discharge from the ear, pus and debris in the ear canal, and usually decreased hearing.
 In severe cases, paralysis of nerves in the face and head may occur as the infection spreads along the base of the skull.

 The diagnosis of malignant external otitis is based on CT scan results.
 Doctors also do a culture (a sample of the discharge is grown in a laboratory to identify the microorganisms).
 Often doctors need to take a small piece of tissue from the ear canal and examine it under a microscope (biopsy) to make sure that the symptoms are not caused by cancer.

 Sometimes hyperbaric oxygen therapy